 In 2004, Schloss began work in the area of Public Art installations, collaborating with several other artists on major installations: Seattle City Hall (with Nobuho Nagasawa and Dale Stammen), and the Ballard Public Library and the Ballard Neighborhood Services Center (with Dale Stammen and Don Fels).
 In 2006, the Ballard Public Library won an American Institute of Architects award.
 His most recent collaboration with Nagasawa and Stammen was an installation at the Japan Society in New York in a show called Making a Home: Japanese Contemporary Artists in New York; it is an interactive sound and fiber-optic light sculpture called "Bodywaves."
 In 2009 he began a collaboaration with noted Seattle artist Buster Simpson, working on Instrument Implement in Walla Walla Washington, and after that, a revision of a piece called Brush with Illumination in False Creek, downtown Vancouver, which was completed for the opening of the 2010 Olympic Games in Vancouver.
 In 2011, "Bodywaves" was remounted in a group exhibition at the Cathedral of St. John the Divine in NYC from December-March 2012, called "The Value of Water: Sustaining a Green Planet."
 Collaborations with renowned sound artist Trimpin also began in 2004 and continue to this day, exploring the relationship between interactive public art and new interfaces for musical expression.

-Click here for a detailed interview for cycling74 or for more information on the Daniel Langlois Foundation's website.
+Click here for a detailed interview with cycling74 (creators of Max/MSP/jitter), or the Daniel Langlois Foundation's website.

 Presentation at CCRMA, Stanford University, May 3, 2017: